David-Okello/Network-Distributed-Programming/readme.md

 This repository contains a **Bank App** implemented in pure C as part of our Programming Assignment.
 The application provides basic banking operations through a console-based interface, demonstrating knowledge of data structures, memory management, and fundamental C programming concepts.

+Note: My role was to implement the Concurrent Connection oriented (Processes, threads, asynchronous I/O).
+This repository mainly focuses on that, although I'll still upload my teammates versions of their implementations with time

 ## Assignment Overview

 > As part of a group project, we are tasked with building a **bank application (V1)** and are required to implement a client server version of the program with client and server running on different machines.
 We are expected to provide the following variations of the client server program: